paulgirard/ricardo_gph_analysis/Présentations/2025 WEHC.iapresenter/text.md

 size: contain
 RICardo is trying to gather a complete bilateral trade database from 1800 to 1938.
 RICardo has gathered more than c.
 670,000 bilateral trade flows.
 Without the duplicates and the zero flows, RICardo offers a database and a web interface for c.
 570,000 flows.
-As many of you will now, there are no standardization of partner names in trade statistics.
+As many of you will know, there are no standardization of partner names in trade statistics.
 Some trade statistics also come from various reporting entities, that can be in some cases only ports.
 There are 442 different reporting entities and 2,069 partner entities, to be compared to between 90 and 140 entities in the Federico-Tena World Trade database
 In addition, **104 reporters are not partners (Guadeloupe & Guadeloupe Dependencies : 500 flows ; Port Simon 430 flows...)
 Among important partners British West Indies (2895 flows), British colonies (other) (2334 flows), French colonies (2080),...
 Norway&Sweden (1544), Africa (other) (1320), ...
 Asian Turkey (1099)